TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ami/post-deployment/_index.md

 Please check the guide on [AWS IoT]({{< relref "integrations/aws-iot/application-server-telemetry" >}}) for more information.

-## Updating the CloudFormation stack
+## Updating the CloudFormation Stack

 We recommend using [Change Sets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html) to to update the CloudFormation Stack.